grame-cncm/faustdoc/README.md

 ### Prerequisites
 - you must have python, pip and [mkdocs](https://www.mkdocs.org/) installed.
 - you must have the Faust source code installed.
-You can get it from [github](https://github.com/grame-cncm/faust). **Be sure to use a fresh cloned repository and to correcly install submodules with `git submodule update --init`**.
+You can get it from [github](https://github.com/grame-cncm/faust). **Be sure to use a fresh cloned repository and to correctly install the submodules with `git submodule update --init`**.
 The exact location can possibly be set in the make command using the `FAUSTDIR`  environment variable.
 - you must have openssl installed for base64 conversion.

 ###  WARNING: adding new files